NinjaMuffin08/ESX_Propaganda/README.md

 4. Journalist can link a news image.
 For example: Take a printscreen, post to imgurl and link it to the article.

 Cons:
-Likes and updates are updated only upon restart.
+News are updated only upon restart.
 Will be "fixed" when I have time.
+Requires one ServerEvent

 Requirements:
 1. ESSENTIALMODE & ES EXTENDED